 Members and Staff are encouraged to attend local conferences and seminars and several members and staff receive sponsorship for attending annual national conferences.

-IRB Chairs update members on changes to regulations and guidance documents.
-CPHS Staff circulate relevant articles of interest to all members with monthly agenda.
+IRB staff update members on changes to regulations and guidance documents.
+IRB staff circulate relevant articles of interest to all members with meeting agenda.

 REFERENCES TO OTHER POLICIES

 If you find errors in this document, contact firstname.lastname@example.org

 1 Aug 2011, 1 Jun 2016, 21 Jan 2019, 1 Jun 2021